 This scene was lit with 2 off-camera Nikon Speedlights at about 45° to either side of the camera, pointed up at the 8-foot high ceiling.
 The camera was set to Slow-Sync, Matrix metering, Aperture Priority using TTL flash.The scene’s even illumination is a result of the light hitting the white ceiling and effectively turning it into a huge light box.
 STEP-BY-STEP CLS Setup & Use: 1) Get your SB-600 case and open it up.
 Get the little, black plastic thingy that slides in the top pocket (it’s called an AS-19) and get your flash out of the pouch.
 Put the AS-19 (black plastic thingy) on the bottom of the flash and flip the little lever at the bottom of the flash to hold it onto the foot.
 Now your flash will stand up by itself so you don’t have to hold it.
 2) Your Flash: Turn it on and flip it around so you’re looking at the back.
 Press and hold down the ZOOM and MINUS buttons together to enter the flash’s CSM (Custom Setting Menu).
 If you’ve never used your flash in this mode before, you will probably see “OFF” and beneath it a little squiggly line and arrow head pointing to the right.
 If you don’t, press the MINUS button until you do.
 When you do, press the MODE button once to change “OFF” to “ON.”
 Then press and hold down the ZOOM and Minus button together again.
 This gets you out of the CSM menu and you’re ready to start using your flash remotely.
 Before you do, however, you need to do one more thing: look at the back of your flash ( If your flash has gone to sleep already, just press the ON/OFF button quickly to wake it up again) and note the number above the little CH, and the letter above the little GROUP.
 THIS IS IMPORTANT!
 It’s the Channel (CH) and the GROUP your wireless settings will use.
 Put your flash on the coffee table a few feet away, and leave it powered on.
 Nikon CLS example 3) Your camera : Turn it on and press the pop-up flash button at the left of your flash.
 If your camera has two little buttons, press the one that doesn’t have the little white, jagged arrow on it.
 This should pop up your camera’s flash.
 4) Turn your camera so you can see the menus on the back and press your menu button.
 Each camera is going to be a little different, but you’re looking for your “Bracketing/Flash” settings.
 On my D300, its under the little pencil icon at menu left, and it’s item “e.”
 Select that menu item.
 5) You should now be looking at a number of different options, such as Flash Sync Speed, Flash Shutter Speed, etc. You’re looking for the menu item that says something like “FLASH CONTROL FOR BUILT-IN FLASH” Mine has a little C and a jaggy arrow pointing down to the right of the menu.
 When you find it, select that option.
 6) The D300 has 4 options available for the built-in flash: TTL, Manual, Repeating, and “COMMANDER MODE.”
 You want COMMANDER MODE.
 7) You’ll get a new set of options that need to be set here, then you’re set.
 Set your Built-In Flash to OFF.
 Do this by pressing your camera’s circular navigation pad (the little disc with the arrows on the back of the camera) until — appears in your MODE menu.
 This means your on-camera flash won’t fire, allowing you to more easily see if your other flash did fire (you may notice it will fire anyway. this is a “pre-flash” your camera uses to see how much light it needs to put out a nanosecond later when it takes the real photograph).
 Nikon CLS samples, Creative Lighting System examples 8) Notice beneath where it says BUILT-in Flash, you’ll also see the GROUP A, GROUP B section.
 This allows you to control two or more remote flashes independently.
 We’ll get to that later.
 They’re default should be 0, meaning each is equally weighted.
 Leave it alone if there’s a 0 in the Group A and a 0 in the group B. 9) At the bottom of the this menu you should see a Channel setting.
 Remember back in step 2 we looked at the CHANNEL and GROUP settings on the back of the flash before we put it on the coffee table and walked away?
 This is where you put that number in.
 Hopefully it already says 1.
 If not, use your circular pad with the arrows to make it say “1” because this is what your flash is set to.
 When you’re done, click OK, or ENTER or whatever your camera’s menu system tells you to do to save your changes.
 10) Now, point your camera at something, like your flash, and shoot a picture.
 Your flash should fire and your photograph should show it.
 Nikon CLS example, Creative Lighting System sample Image made with Nikon D3s using one off-camera speedlight, bounced into Lastolite Tri-Grip held above scene.

 You just used Nikon’s CLS.
 Simple as that.
 Everything else builds on this functionality.
 Your flash isn’t physically connected to your camera with any kind of wire, nor is it mounted on top of your camera.
 This by itself is going to give you better pictures.
 Try something: take a bobble of some sort on your coffee table, a Christmas ornament or piece of fruit.
 Clear the coffee table off except for your piece of fruit and your flash.
 Bend the head of your flash down so it’s shooting at your piece of fruit from the side.
 Now shoot a photo from the front of your coffee table.
 Move the flash to the other side, now around back, now at an angle from the front-experiment, and you’ll see just how much of a difference the direction of the light makes in the photograph.
-It’s HUGE!.
+It’s HUGE!
+To make it better for you why not change your coffee table to something different?
+If you had something like furniture in fashion’s white gloss coffee table then your photos would be out of this world.
 NIKONCLS.COM: All things CLS.
 This is a great resource for in-depth information regarding specific components of the Nikon Creative Lighting System. back to top That’s it for now.
 Please check back soon.